Bulldogs in the NFL: How Mississippi State's alumni fared in Week 6

 Logan Cooke, P, Jacksonville Jaguars

-Last Week: Cooke had eight punts for 393 yards (49.1 avg.), one punt landed inside the 20-yard line and the longest was 61 yards in a 20-12 loss to the Seahawks.
+Last Week: Cooke had five punts for 207 yards (41.4 avg.), two punts landed inside the 20-yard line and the longest was 62 yards in a 35-7 loss to the Rams in London.

 Charles Cross, OT, Seattle Seahawks

-Last Week: Cross started at left tackle in a 20-12 win against the Jaguars.
+Last Week: Cross started at left tackle in a 27-19 win against the Texans.

 Jaden Crumedy, DT, Carolina Panthers

-Last Week: Crumedy was inactive for the Panthers' 30-27 win over the Cowboys.
+Last Week: Crumedy was inactive for the Panthers' 13-6 win over the Jets.

 Season: 2 tackles, 3 GP